Josef Bürckel: Life and career

 While remaining Reichskommissar, Bürckel succeeded Odilo Globočnik as Nazi Party Gauleiter of Reichsgau Vienna from 30 January 1939 until 2 August 1940.
 With the outbreak of the Second World War in Europe on 1 September 1939, Bürckel was named as Reich Defense Commissioner for Wehrkreis (Military District) XVII which included his Reichsgau Vienna as well as Reichsgau Lower Danube, Reichsgau Upper Danube and part of Reichsgau Sudetenland.

-On 1 April 1940, he ended his work as Reichskommissar, and was named the Reichsstatthalter (Reich Governor) of Reichsgau Vienna, thus uniting under his control the highest party and governmental offices in his jurisdiction.
-Throughout this period, Bürckel continued working to further unification with Nazi Germany, including promoting anti-Jewish decrees and seizing Jewish property.
-He frequently embezzled confiscated money and property instead of turning it over to the state, earning him the displeasure of the Nazi hierarchy and he was removed from his posts in Vienna in August 1940, being succeeded by Baldur von Schirach.
-Upon his return to Gau Saarpfalz, he continued his previous lifestyle and spent large sums on purchasing artworks.
+On 1 April 1940, he ended his work as Reichskommissar and was named the Reichsstatthalter (Reich Governor) of Reichsgau Vienna, thus uniting under his control the highest party and governmental offices in his jurisdiction.
+Throughout that period, Bürckel continued working to further unification with Nazi Germany and to drive out the Jewish population through propaganda, anti-Jewish decrees and seizures of Jewish property.
+He also crushed Social Democrat and Communist resistance networks.
+His brutal methods were known as the "Vienna model" or "Bürckel model".
+Hitler wanted someone who would "work with radical resoluteness and without Viennese botchery", "even at risk of making himself unpopular".
+He was indeed unpopular, with Josef Goebbels writing, "Bürckel is making bad mistakes here in Vienna.
+A little Palatinate schoolmaster as the successor to the Habsburgs.
+That's not enough.
+The people here are a little unhappy.
+And rightly so".
+Goebbels also wrote Bürckel "left without a single friend in Vienna".
+Lois Weinberger, a vice-mayor of Vienna, later wrote, "This man was completely foreign to us in blood and mind.
+His ways and even his voice were also completely repugnant to us".

+While Bürckel pursued corrupt officials, he also frequently embezzled confiscated money and property, instead of turning it over to the state.
+That earned him the displeasure of the Nazi hierarchy, and he was removed from his posts in Vienna in August 1940 and was succeeded by Baldur von Schirach.
+Upon his return to Gau Saarpfalz, Bürckel continued his previous lifestyle and spent large sums on purchasing artworks.